 Parent page: PCB Design Objects

-Pads are available for placement in both the PCB and the PCB Library editors in one of the following ways:
+Regions are available for placement in both the PCB editor and the PCB Library editors in one of the following ways:

-After launching the command, the cursor will change to a crosshair and you will enter pad placement mode.
+After launching the command, the cursor will change to a crosshair and you will enter region placement mode.
+Placement is made by performing the following sequence of actions:

 The following methods of non-graphical editing are available.

-This method of editing uses the associated Pad dialog mode and Properties panel to modify the properties of a Pad object.
+This method of editing uses the associated Region dialog and Properties panel mode to modify the properties of a Region object.

-During placement, the Pad mode of the Properties panel can be accessed by pressing the Tab key.
-Once the Pad is placed, all options appear.
+During placement, the Region mode of the Properties panel can be accessed by pressing the Tab key.
+Once the Region is placed, all options appear.

-After placement, the Pad dialog can be accessed by:
+After placement, the Region dialog can be accessed by:

-After placement, the Pad mode of the Properties panel can be accessed in one of the following ways:
+After placement, the Region mode of the Properties panel can be accessed in one of the following ways: